bagustris/nlp-python/_episodes/09-gramatika.md

 ---
-title: "Membangun fitur berbasis gramatika"
+title: "Building features based on grannar"
-teaching: 10
+teaching: 60
-exercises: 0
+exercises: 30
 questions:
 -  "What are some useful text corpora and lexical resources, and how can we access them with Python?"